Systematic Construction of Time-Dependent Hamiltonians for Microwave-Driven Josephson Circuits: NUMERICALLY CALCULATING DECOHERENCE RATES

 Similarly, the pure dephasing rate in the long-time, Markovian limit can be obtained by considering the transition between the superposition states $\ket{m} + \ket{n}\leftrightarrow\ket{m} - \ket{n}$,

 The derivation of Eqs.~(\ref{eq:Gamma_m_to_n}) and (\ref{eq:Gamma_phi_mn}) is given in Appendix~\ref{sec:app-decoherence-rates}.
-For $1/f$-type spectra that diverge at zero frequency, Eq.~\eqref{eq:Gamma_phi_mn} is ill-defined and FGR generally fails; in this case the non-exponential dephasing can be estimated by Monte Carlo sampling~\cite{Timmer1995, Kerman2008,Kolesnikow2024} \(\delta V\) trajectories from $S_{\delta V}(\omega)$, which yields a more accurate result.
+As is well known, for $1/f$-type spectra that diverge at zero frequency, Eq.~\eqref{eq:Gamma_phi_mn} is ill-defined and FGR generally fails; in this case the non-exponential dephasing can be estimated by Monte Carlo sampling~\cite{Timmer1995, Kerman2008,Kolesnikow2024} \(\delta V\) trajectories from $S_{\delta V}(\omega)$, which yields a more accurate result.

 Importantly, Eqs.~(\ref{eq:Gamma_m_to_n}) and (\ref{eq:Gamma_phi_mn}) fully capture the interference effects between correlated noise terms, which physically stem from the coupling to the same lossy drive port.
 This is reflected in these expressions as the sum of the complex susceptibility functions with varying amplitudes and phases inside the squared modulus, which can lead to constructive or destructive interference that can significantly affect the coherence of the system.
 This calculation can be extended to circuits in the presence of coherent, periodic modulations using the Floquet-Markov formalism \cite{Grifoni_1998}.
 Considering the general Hamiltonian